abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_feature2d/py_features_harris/py_features_harris.rst

     * When :math:`R<0`, which happens when :math:`\lambda_1 >> \lambda_2` or vice versa, the region is edge.
     * When :math:`R` is large, which happens when :math:`\lambda_1` and :math:`\lambda_2` are large and :math:`\lambda_1 \sim \lambda_2`, the region is a corner.

-It can be represented in a nice picture as follows *(Image Courtesy: Link-1 in Additional Resources)*:
+It can be represented in a nice picture as follows:

     .. image:: images/harris_region.jpg
         :alt: Classification of Image Points
         :align: center

-So the result of a Harris Corner Detection is a grayscale image with these values.
+So the result of Harris Corner Detection is a grayscale image with these scores.
 Thresholding for a suitable give you the corners in the image.
 We will do it with a simple image.

 Harris Corner Detector in OpenCV